Affordable Vitamin C Serums That Actually Work for Skin

 Do I apply vitamin C before or after moisturizer?

-Is L-ascorbic acid always better than vitamin C derivatives?
+Is L-ascorbic acid always the best choice?